SharonCao0920/CustomerService_OpenAI/README.md

 Similar capabilities as text-davinci-003 but compatible with legacy Completions endpoint and not Chat Completions.

 ### Update 9/18/2023
-*Since text-davinci-003 model will be depreciated in 01/2024, I have replaced text-davinci-003 with gpt-3.5-turbo-instruct as recommanded on [OpenAI website.](https://platform.openai.com/docs/deprecations)*
+*Since text-davinci-003 model will be depreciated in 01/2024, I have replaced text-davinci-003 with gpt-3.5-turbo-instruct as recommended on [OpenAI website.](https://platform.openai.com/docs/deprecations)*

 <br>